Time management

 -

-Lack of motivation: All of the above can make students feel less motivated about completing their work.
+Lack of motivation: All of the above can make you feel less motivated about completing your work.

 What happens when we procrastinate?